The Chemistry Behind Creating Value: How To Turn Typical Products And Services Into A Valuable Business

 This approach to marketing is hardly new.
 From first-class accommodations on cruise ships and VIP lounges in airports to closed-door sales for invited customers and exclusive credit card programs, every kind of business has employed this technique to entice clients to spend more and encourage valuable customers to shop nowhere else.

 However, keeping people out is not the only way to establish a fan base.
 Providing opportunities to those willing to learn or participate in specialized programs takes a more positive approach that produces the same results.
-Nonprofit organizations can create volunteer opportunities for those willing to go through a training program.
+Nonprofit organizations can create unique volunteer opportunities for those willing to go through a training program or donate a specific threshold of money.
 Theaters and art museums can offer advanced courses for those who participate in introductory level classes.
-Providing an option to earn access can also be a powerful motivator with significant emotional value.
+Retail stores can offer trunk shows to their most regular customers or those who do the most to promote the store on social medial.
+Providing an option to "earn" access can be a powerful motivator with significant emotional value.

 One advantage to this approach is our tendency to create and sustain habit.
 Once a customer gets used to buying from a particular vendor, she is less likely to shop elsewhere.
 Habit rules the mind and creates a barrier to competition.
 Once you’ve planted your flag in a customer’s thoughts, branding becomes a game of “king of the mental mountain.”
 And when you've asked your customers to work for the privilege of attaining special status, that habit becomes far more deeply ingrained.